 - Accountability for results and the use of resources

-- The project management processes are designed to deliver maximum accountability, transparency and results.
-If a project or processes is not in line with this, it is the responsibility of the PM to raise the issue with a supervisor
+i.
+The project management processes are designed to deliver maximum accountability, transparency and results.
+If a project or processes is not in line with this, it is the responsibility of the PM to raise the issue to a supervisor

 - Budget Management